 Polyurethane does stick to plastic, but the adhesion won’t be good as plastic is a non-porous material with a slick and impermeable surface.

 Polyurethane is a topical sealant that doesn’t need to penetrate the surface to stick.
 However, plastic has a slick surface, and sealant will slide off the surface when applied.
 So, the sealant needs to penetrate (bite into) the surface a bit to stick.

 You must sand or apply primer to help it stick better.
 Sanding will create tiny ridges (or scratches) on surfaces for the sealant to soak into and stick.

 A primer will create a smooth base coat for polyurethane to stick to.
 So, the sealant will stick to the primer coating instead of the plastic surface.
 Since primer has a dry textured finish, the sealant will stick to it.

-Polyurethane can also stick to painted plastic.
-That’s because polyurethane will stick (bite into) the paint coating and not the slick plastic surface.
+Polyurethane can also stick to painted plastic because it will stick (bite into) the paint coating and not the slick surface.

-Primers are formulated with extra bonding additives that help them to stick to plastic.
-Since the primer sticks to plastic, it will create a base layer and improve the bonding between polyurethane and plastic.
-That’s because polyurethane will stick to the primer layer, not the slick plastic surface.
+Primers are formulated with extra bonding additives that help them to stick to different surfaces.
+Since the primer sticks to plastic, it will create a base layer and improve the adhesion of the sealer.
+Polyurethane will stick over the primer coating, and not the surface underneath it.

 How To Apply Polyurethane On Plastic?